-The new YETI Roadie 24 hard cooler is an updated and improved version of the popular YETI Roadie 20 cooler.
+The YETI Roadie 24 hard cooler is an updated and improved version of the popular YETI Roadie 20 cooler.
 It’s super rugged, bigger but lighter, and it’s ready for most any adventure.

 To get us a closer look at the YETI Roadie 24, YETI sent Man Makes Fire a review unit.
-This is what we learned during our testing and review process:
+This is what we learned during our testing and review process over the last year:

 YETI Roadie 24 Review

 I wasn’t always a YETI Roadie fan.

 My first experience with a YETI Roadie 20 — not the newer 24 — was archery elk hunting with a buddy during a particularly hot September.
 At first, I thought the YETI Roadie 20 was heavy, overbuilt, and couldn’t do what my coveted soft coolers could do.
 I was wrong.
 It turned out the Roadie 20 did a fantastic job of keeping our lunch and drinks cold all day long — even when it got left in the hot cab of a pickup in direct sun.

 Better yet, we could throw the rugged YETI Roadie 20 into the bed of a pickup — with an ATV and tools — and we didn’t have to worry about it getting crushed or punctured along the way.
 The hard-sided Roadie is a worry-free cooler.
 During several outings in September, I became a Roadie fan.

 The new YETI Roadie 24 retains the same rugged awesomeness of the original, but it’s now 10 percent lighter and holds 20 percent more food and ice.
 In addition, YETI says it performs 30 percent better thermally than the Roadie 20.

 Those are impressive gains, but you’re probably still wondering, is the Roadie 24 right for me?

-The new YETI Roadie 24 is taller, a bit less wide side-to-side, and only 3/8″ deeper front-to-back.
+The new YETI Roadie 24 is taller, a bit narrower side-to-side, and only 3/8″ deeper front-to-back.
 The overall footprint is similar but the interior gives you more packing options.